Datsik (musician): Firepower Records

-Firepower Records is an American independent electronic music record label founded in January 2012 by Canadian DJ and music producer Datsik in Los Angeles, California.
+Firepower Recordswas an American independent electronic music record label founded in January 2012 by Canadian DJ and music producer Datsik in Los Angeles, California.
 The label was home to artists such as Bear Grillz, Getter, Protohype, and Terravita.

 According to former co-owner and label manager Sharra Grace Duggan, Datsik started the label to accommodate the increasing and burdensome quantity of music submissions he received from new and established artists, and to provide a place for them "to put music out that [Datsik] was really feeling and inspired by" and "that their opinions and ideas were important and not just pushed aside".

 In December 2012, the label partnered with Ultra Music Festival to showcase a mix, DJ'd by Datsik, consisting of the label's current discography.

 The company was incorporated as a Limited liability company (LLC) on May 23, 2014..

 The record label usually sends a group of its artists to perform at venues at different countries such as in Brown Alley in Melbourne, Iris Presents in Atlanta, and Skyway Theatre in Minneapolis.

 In March 2018, Datsik stepped down from Firepower Records, and relinquished control and operations over to Duggan (or delegated to members of the label's personnel) amid numerous sexual misconduct allegations.
 A week later the record label announced that it would donate all proceeds from its upcoming compilation EP to anti-sexual assault organization RAINN.

 In April 14, 2022, Datsik regained control and ownership of the label via the record label's recent filing to the Secretary of State of California.
 While the record label has not made any official announcement addressing its inactivity since its most recent release published on October 25, 2019, it hasn't legally dissolved via its recent filing, thus, making the label inactive instead.